-This is a pure, unadulterated hydro distilled essential oil.
-Nothing is added to it and nothing was taken from it.
+Frankincense Sacra essential oil is pure, unadulterated hydro-distilled essential oil.
+Nothing is added to it, and nothing was taken from it.

 Frankincense has been in the news regularly the past few years, due to the Boswellic acids found in the heavy resin portion of this oleo gum resin.
-Studies have shown these resin compounds cause apoptosis in various types of cancer cells without harming healthy cells.
-This is one of 3 types of Frankincense that are known to contain these compounds.
+Studies have shown these resin compounds have extensive therapeutic properties.
+There are 6 types of Frankincense resin that contain Boswellic acids.
 The essential oils, however, can only contain trace amounts of Boswellic acids.

 If you would like to utilize the Boswellic acids for their health benefits, please see my resin extracts and Oleo extracts/infusions which all contain Boswellic acids and other therapeutic compounds not found in the essential oil of Frankincense.